alchemyplatform/alchemy-sdk-js/README.md

 - `getFloorPrice()`: Return the floor prices of a NFT contract by marketplace.
 - `computeRarity()`: Get the rarity of each attribute of an NFT.
 - `summarizeNftAttributes()`: Get the summary of attribute prevalence for all NFTs in a contract.
+- `searchContractMetadata()`: Search for a keyword across metadata of all ERC-721 and ERC-1155 smart contracts.

 ### Using `BaseNft` and `Nft`